Projection and Quantisation: A Unifying View of Learning to Hash, from Random Projections to the RAG Era: Conclusion

 Properties $E_{3}$ and $E_{4}$ address the \emph{efficiency} and \emph{compactness} of hashcodes, respectively.
-Property $E_{3}$ requires each hyperplane to partition the dataset evenly, i.e., $\sum_{we=1}^{N_{\text{trd}}} h_{k}(\mathbf{x}_{we})=0$.
-By the principle of maximum entropy, this maximises the information carried by each bit \cite{Baluja08}, ensuring balanced bucket occupancy in the hashtable.\footnote{\cite{Wang12} showed that the NP-hard constraint $E_{3}$ can be relaxed by demonstrating its equivalence to variance maximisation for the $k^{\text{th}}$ bit.
+Property $E_{3}$ requires each hyperplane to partition the dataset evenly.
+Written in the $\pm 1$ convention of the sign-valued hash functions, this is the balance condition $\sum_{i=1}^{N_{\text{trd}}} \operatorname{sgn}(\mathbf{w}_{k}^{\intercal}\mathbf{x}_{i}-t_{k})=0$; equivalently, the corresponding $0/1$ bit is set on half of the data.
+By the principle of maximum entropy, this maximises the information carried by each bit~\cite{Baluja08} and ensures balanced bucket occupancy in the hashtable.\footnote{\cite{Wang12} showed that the NP-hard constraint $E_{3}$ can be relaxed by demonstrating its equivalence to variance maximisation for the $k^{\text{th}}$ bit.
 Strict enforcement of $E_{3}$ may, however, be sub-optimal if it partitions clusters of related data-points across different buckets.
-This issue can often be mitigated through the use of multiple independent hashtables.} Balanced partitions also prevent the degenerate case where queries require examining an excessively large number of candidates within a single bucket.
+Multiple independent hashtables can often mitigate this issue.} Balanced partitions also prevent the degenerate case where a query requires examining an excessively large number of candidates within a single bucket.

 Property $E_{4}$ seeks compactness by eliminating redundant bits that encode overlapping information about the input space.
-An ideal hashing scheme should minimise the number of bits required to represent the data, thereby conserving both storage and computation.
-The majority of data-dependent projection methods developed since \cite{Weiss08} aim to learn hyperplanes that produce hashcodes satisfying as many of these four properties as possible.
-In Sections~\ref{sec:ch2_independent_projection}--\ref{sec:ch2_supervised_projection}, we will examine how effectively different approaches are able to jointly preserve these properties during optimisation.
+An ideal hashing scheme minimises the number of bits required to represent the data, conserving both storage and computation.
+The majority of data-dependent projection methods developed since~\cite{Weiss08} aim to learn hyperplanes that produce hashcodes satisfying as many of these four properties as possible.
+In the sections that follow, we examine how effectively the data-independent, unsupervised, and supervised approaches jointly preserve these properties during optimisation. \fi